 How quickly the lies, distortion and spin of the corporate media and movie bloggers fall apart under even the slightest critical examination.

-These are not the investigation and analysis of an unbiased, objective form of film journalism or even fandom.
+These are not the investigations and analyses of an unbiased, objective form of film journalism.
 This is the realm of The Shills.

 And What Do I Mean By “The Shills”?